build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

   - cost
 authorGithubAlias: chrismld
 authorName: Christian Melendez
-date: 2023-09-10
+date: 2023-10-05
 ---
 | ToC |
 |-----|

 One of the main cost factors for Kubernetes clusters relies on the compute layer for the data plane.
-Running Kubernetes clusters on Amazon EC2 Spot instances are a great way to reduce your compute costs significantly.
-When using Spot instances, you can get up to a 90% price discount compared to On-Demand Instances.
+Running Kubernetes clusters on Amazon EC2 Spot Instances is a great way to reduce your compute costs significantly.
+When using Spot Instances, you can get up to a 90% price discount compared to On-Demand Instances.

 Spot is a great match for workloads that are stateless, fault-tolerant, and flexible applications such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.
 Containers often match with these characteristics as they’re Spot-friendly.
 For non Spot-friendly workloads, like stateful applications within your cluster, you can continue using On-Demand Instances.

 To optimize data place capacity further, you can adjust the number of nodes when pods are unscheduable due to available capacity, or remove nodes when they’re no longer needed.
 For automatic nodes adjustment, use either [Cluster Autoscaler (CA)](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) or [Karpenter](https://karpenter.sh/).
 Both tools have support for Spot, and in this tutorial I’ll focus on Karpenter.

 I’ll guide you on the steps you need to follow to configure an EKS cluster with Spot instances and Karpenter.
-Additionally, I’ll show you how to configure a workload to see Karpenter in action by provisioning the required capacity using Spot instances.
+Additionally, I’ll show you how to configure a workload to see Karpenter in action by provisioning the required capacity using Spot Instances.

-## Why go with Karpenter?
+## Why Go With Karpenter?

 Karpenter is an open-source node provisioning project built for Kubernetes.
 As new pods continue coming to your cluster, either because you increased the number of replicas manually or through an Horizontal Pod Autoscaling [(HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) policy or through a Kubernetes Event-driven Autoscaling [(KEDA)](https://aws.amazon.com/blogs/mt/proactive-autoscaling-kubernetes-workloads-keda-metrics-ingested-into-aws-amp/?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq) event, at some point your data plane nodes will be at full capacity, causing you to have pending (unschedulable) pods.
 The Karpenter controller reacts to this problem, and aggregates the capacity of these pending pods by evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints).
 Then, Karpenter provisions the right nodes that meet the requirements of these pending pods.